Capacity in Scots law: Children

-Children under the age of 16 years old do not have capacity to enter into a transaction.
+Children (persons under the age of 16) do not have capacity to enter into a transaction.
 Instead the law provides that those with parental rights and responsibilities under the Children (Scotland) Act 1995, Part I can act on a child's behalf.
 This means that parents or a legal guardian appointed by the courts can transact on a child's behalf.
 However children are still granted a range of exceptions under section 2 of the Age of Legal Capacity (Scotland) Act 1991 including: